Paraguay campaign: The Paraguayan Congress of July 24th, 1810

 "This Congress will not discuss whether it's the sodomite King (of Spain) or his weak son, our ruler.
 None of them have anymore power upon Paraguay.
-This Congress must discuss the way of protecting our independence from Brasil, Buenos Aires and Lima...
+This Congress must discuss the way of protecting our independence from Brazil, Buenos Aires and Lima...
 Paraguay is free, is independent and it is a Republic..."

 — José Gaspar Rodríguez de Francia, phD.
 Speech in the Paraguayan Congress of July 24th, 1810, according to F. Francisco Xavier de Bogarin.

 Paraguay was a rather isolated region of the Viceroyalty of the Río de la Plata, which made the ideas of regional independence stronger than in other provinces of the Viceroyalty.
-The road to Paraguayan independence began at the Congress of July 24, 1810, which was called by the last colonial governor to express the province's loyalty to the Spanish crown.
-Paraguayans indeed refused to pledge themselves to the Primera Junta of Buenos Aires and agreed to remain loyal to the King of Spain—yet the process of independence started here, as many Paraguayans, led by José Gaspar Rodríguez de Francia and other patriots, took control of the situation and started working to obtain independence, both from the United Provinces of the Río de la Plata and the Kingdom of Spain.
+The road to Paraguayan independence began at the Congress of July 24, 1810, which was called by the last colonial governor to express the province's loyalty to the Council of Regency of Spain.
+Paraguayans indeed refused to pledge themselves to the Primera Junta of Buenos Aires and agreed to remain loyal to the Council—yet the process of independence started here, as many Paraguayans, led by José Gaspar Rodríguez de Francia and other patriots, took control of the situation and started working to obtain independence, both from the United Provinces of the Río de la Plata and the Kingdom of Spain.

 Belgrano ignored all this when he invaded Paraguay, believing that he would find a favorable political situation.
-There were three main political tendencies in Paraguay: those who supported the Spanish Regency Council, those who supported the Junta of Buenos Aires and those who supported independence.
+There were three main political tendencies in Paraguay: those who supported the Council of Regency of the metropolis, those who supported the Junta of Buenos Aires and those who supported independence.